neboola/revel-frontend-test/README.md

 5. The header changes on scroll (the diferences between scolled and not scrolled are in the section 'main-header').

+Optional: if you think the website is too static, feel free to add animations.

 Feel free to use any client side JS framework/library but we recommend you to use React or Nextjs.